Other Sunday and Holy Day Readings

 The theme from the Prologue to the Gospel of John is that God sent John the Baptist to witness to the light (Jn 1:6-7).
 Verses 20-27 contain his testimony/witness.
 See CCC# 717

 The Priests from the Temple in Jerusalem and the Levites came to question John.
 The Levites were a lower degree of the ministerial priesthood who served as teachers of the Law and performed the assigned functions in the Temple—much like a deacon in the Catholic Church (see Numbers 3:11-13; 18:1-7).
 They came to demand an answer to the question: "Who are you?"
 These men are the religious authorities of the people of God.
 The prophetic symbolism associated with John's ministry as too strong to ignore.
-There was, for example, his connection to the prophecies of the prophets Isaiah of one coming out of the wilderness and to Malachi that the coming of the Messiah was to be announced by one like the prophet Elijah.
+There was, for example, his connection to the prophecy of the prophet Isaiah of one coming out of the wilderness and to Malachi that someone like Elijah would announce the coming of the Messiah.
 John dressed like Elijah.
 The religious authorities wanted to see for themselves what the "signs" meant.
 The coming of the Messiah was, in the 1st century AD, a national expectation.
 To answer the question whether this was the time for the fulfillment of the prophecies, this delegation, which probably came from the Sanhedrin (the supreme council of the Jews), was sent to get an answer.

 It is curious how John answers this official delegation.
 He uses a triple combination of positive and negative clauses; the literal translation is "he avowed and did not deny, and avowed..."

-This may count as a significant 3 combination, which in Scripture always indicates that the next phrase or event is of great theological importance in God's divine plan for man's salvation.
+This phrase is a significant 3 combination, which in Scripture always indicates that the next phrase or event is of great theological importance in God's divine plan for man's salvation.
 What did he "admit" or declare?
 He declared that he is not the Messiah (Christ).
-Some scholars suggest that the "I" is emphatic indicating that he is not but another is when he says, "I am not the Christ."
+Some scholars suggest that the "I" is emphatic indicating that he is not, but another is when he says, "I am not the Christ."

 21 So they asked him [literally = so they questioned him